 SONOMA, Calif. - Martin Truex Jr. snapped a 218-race winless streak with an easy victory Sunday on the road course at Sonoma Raceway.

-It was just the second Cup Series win of Truex's career, the first since Dover in 2007.
+It was just the second win of Truex's career, first since Dover in 2007.
 It put Michael Waltrip Racing in Victory Lane for the second year in a row after Clint Bowyer won here last season.

 Truex worked his way to the front and used strategy to stay with the leaders.
 He then pulled away after the final restart and built a healthy lead of more than six seconds over Juan Pablo Montoya, who was running second until he ran out of gas on the final lap.

-Carl Edwards was third, followed by Kurt Busch, who climbed back from a pair of speeding penalties.
+Carl Edwards was fourth, followed by Kurt Busch, who climbed back from a pair of speeding penalties.

 Bowyer wound up fifth in a strong day for the MWR Toyotas.

 The race got off to an inauspicious start before it even began with a pit road accident, a mechanical issue for Jacques Villeneuve and an oil line failure for Bobby Labonte.